twitham1/kjv-bible-lyric-files/README.md

 Now M-x find-file on ./kjv.txt should invoke kjv-mode for reading the Bible in emacs.
 See C-h m for mode documentation.

-symlink the directory of your *.mp3 to ~/.kjv, something like:
+Symlink the directory of your *.mp3 to ~/.kjv, something like:

 	ln -s /usr/local/share/doc/KJV/AS ~/.kjv

 then copy bin/kjvmp3 to your $PATH for audio playback in emacs.
-This feature requires mplayer to be installed on $PATH.
+This feature requires mplayer to also be installed on $PATH.

 # Optional Yearly Reading Schedule